ttran9/leads-react-django/README.md

 # Some Notes

-- The initial upload will have the changes after video 1.
+- This branch will have changes up to the end of video 1!
-- I plan to create branches for each of the videos and so that would mean that if I need to refer to code at the start of video 3 I would grab the branch for the end of video 2.